Ligue 1 (Mali)

-The Ligue 1 (for sponsorship reasons Ligue 1 Orange) is the premier basketball competition for clubs in Mali.
+The Ligue 1 (for sponsorship reasons known as Ligue 1 Orange) is the premier basketball competition for clubs in Mali.
 The league consist out of ten teams.
-The current defending champions are Stade Malien, who won the 2022 title.
+The most decorated team in the league is Stade Malien, who have won a record nineteen league championships.

 The champions of the league are eligible to play in the qualifying rounds of the Basketball Africa League (BAL).

 Current teams

 The following were the eight teams for the 2019 season: